flatt-security/shisho/docs/content/shisho/learn-shisho/04-rewrite-option.md

 }
 ```

-In this case you'll get the following outputs from Shisho:
+In this case, you'll get the following outputs from Shisho:

 ```
 $ cat example.tf | shisho check policy.yaml